jackie-ho/car-repository/resources/readme.md

 # Global Materials

-> _Use this folder to reference our baseline resources.
-Anyone is welcome to submit new lessons in the appropriate folders, or suggest changes to existing ones._

 Most of the materials in this folder are referenced in our baseline course plan on [Trello](https://trello.com/b/F1PpxTzE/adi-beta-program-curriculum).
 Take a look.
 Lessons, labs, and other resources are organized by Standard in the appropriate subfolders.